International Workshop: Uncertainty and Fluctuations in Thermodynamics

 Understanding of the fluctuations by which phenomenological evolution equations of thermodynamic origin can be enhanced is the key to a general framework of nonequilibrium statistical mechanics.
 These fluctuations provide an idealized representation of microscopic details.
 We consider fluctuation-enhanced equations associated with Markov processes and elaborate the general recipes for evaluating dynamic material properties by statistical mechanics.
 Path integrals play a central role in the development.
 Markov processes with continuous trajectories are conveniently characterized by stochastic differential equations and lead to Green-Kubo-type formulas for dynamic material properties.
 Markov processes with discontinuous jumps include transitions over energy barriers with the rates calculated by Kramers.
 We describe a unified approach to Markovian fluctuations and demonstrate how the appropriate type of fluctuations (continuous versus discontinuous) is reflected in the mathematical structure of the phenomenological equations.
 Acknowledgement: This presentation is based on joint work with Alberto Montefusco and Mark Peletier.

-- Rosemary Harris (Queen Mary University of London) - t.b.a.
+- Rosemary Harris (Queen Mary University of London) - Current fluctuations in reset and run-and-tumble processes

 - Esther Daus (TU Vienna)- Long-time behaviour of reaction-cross-diffusion systems of Maxwell-Stefan type and uncertainty quantification for the underlying multi-species Boltzmann system